 Customer service: Discover offers 24/7 customer service via the phone, and all representatives are U.S. based.
 The company has a reputation for customer service.

 Cash over benefit: Discover is the only major credit card issuer to offer the cash over benefit.
 This option allows you to get cash back when using your card at certain retailers, saving you a trip to the bank or ATM.

 Rewards: The downside of Discover’s reward structure is you need to stay on top of it.
 Many Discover cards offer 5% cash back bonus on purchases in certain categories.
 The categories (such as restaurants or gas purchases) eligible for 5% cash back change every few months.
 When some categories are not eligible for the highest rewards, other credit cards may be offering larger cash back percentages at the same time.
 This means that if you don’t spend a lot in the high-reward categories, you may be losing out on the rewards you could be getting with another card.
 Check Discover’s calendar to see if your purchases would generally fall in line with its reward program.

 Acceptance: Where is Discover Card accepted?
 Discover card’s acceptance at retailers has been greatly improved of late.
-By some estimates, over 90% of stores that accept Visa and MasterCard now accept Discover, as well.
+By some estimates, over 90% of stores in the U.S. that accept Visa and MasterCard now accept Discover, as well.
 Even so, having a Discover card as your only credit card may mean you are unable to make non-cash purchases at some stores.

 Approval: Some Discover credit cards require a credit score above 700 for approval, and even cards that are easier to get require scores well into the "good" credit score range.